The Book Thief: Characters

-The protagonist of the story is an adopted girl on the verge of adolescence, with blonde hair.
-Her eyes, however, are brown.
-She is fostered by the Hubermanns after her biological father "abandons" their family due to being a Communist, her brother dies, and her mother is forced to send her to a foster home to avoid Nazi persecution.
-Liesel is the "book thief" referred to in the title because Liesel is fascinated by the power of words.
-Liesel stole books from a gravedigger, a bonfire, and the mayor's wife, Ilsa Hermann.
+The story's protagonist is a girl on the verge of adolescence, with German blonde hair and brown eyes.
+The Hubermanns foster her after her biological father is taken away by the Nazis before the novel starts, due to being a Communist.
+Her brother dies and her mother is forced to send her to a foster home to avoid Nazi persecution.
+Liesel is the titular book thief; fascinated by the power of words, she steals several books throughout the story from a gravedigger, a bonfire, and the mayor's wife, Ilsa Hermann.